-This section defines and describes the roles and responsibilities of the OCTA and OCFA and other collaborating agencies such as Orange County Sherriff, Irvine Ranch Conservancy, and others that may be part of the Wildland-Urban Interface (WUI) Group.
+This section defines and describes the roles and responsibilities of the OCTA and OCFA and other collaborating agencies such as Orange County Sheriff, Irvine Ranch Conservancy, and others that may be part of the Wildland-Urban Interface (WUI) Group.

 OCTA benefits from relationships with other agencies.
-Cooperating partnerships, financial support, and other resources through the WUI (Wildland Urban Interface) Group, and mostly with OCTA's relationship with the OCFA Wildland Resource Planner, all support wildland fire protection of the Preserves.
+The non-physical support of each department, in terms of cooperating partnerships, financial support, and other resources through the WUI Group and mostly with OCTA's relationship with the OCFA Wildland Resource Planner.
 The Irvine Ranch Conservancy (IRC) is another cooperating partner that helps regionally to oversee and train FireWatch volunteers that patrol high-risk wildlands in order to prevent ignitions.

-Two locations have cameras with views of the Preserve as part of the ALERTCalifornia network.12 ALERTCalifornia is a consortium of the University of California San Diego and numerous other partners providing fire cameras and tools to help firefighters and first responders.
+Two locations have cameras with views of the Preserve as part of the ALERTCalifornia network.13 ALERTCalifornia is a consortium of the University of California, San Diego and numerous other partners providing fire cameras and tools to help firefighters and first responders.
 The ALERTCalifornia network is used to help: